Convert 500 Km To Miles

 Q1: Is the conversion factor between kilometers and miles always exactly 0.621371?

 A1: No, it's an approximation.
-The exact conversion factor has more decimal places.
-However, for most practical purposes, this approximation is sufficient.
+In real terms, the exact conversion factor has more decimal places.
+On the flip side, for most practical purposes, this approximation is sufficient.

 Q2: Why are there two different systems of measurement?